 North Lanarkshire

 § This page gives an overview of the North Lanarkshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ North Lanarkshire is in the central belt, east of Glasgow, and includes towns such as Motherwell, Airdrie, and Cumbernauld.
 Historically industrial, especially in steelmaking, it now focuses on logistics, manufacturing, and commuter communities.

-The administrative boundary of North Lanarkshire can be viewed on OpenStreetMap: District Boundary of North Lanarkshire.
+The administrative boundary of North Lanarkshire can also be viewed on OpenStreetMap: District Boundary of North Lanarkshire.

 Key Facts about North Lanarkshire